 Open Innovation Lab (InnoLab)

-A technology boutique of Dentsu Inc. International Information Services (ISID) that collaborates with domestic and international companies, ventures, and universities to solve various social challenges.
-It combines technological seeds with societal needs to pioneer the implementation of future cities and societies worldwide.
+A technology boutique operated by Dentsu Inc. (ISID) that collaborates with domestic and international companies, startups, and universities to solve various social issues by combining technological seeds with societal needs, and pioneers the implementation of these solutions in future cities and societies worldwide

 Co-Creation Innovation Lab

-A joint organization by the University of Tokyo's Research Center for Advanced Science and Technology and Dentsu Digital Inc. researching better approaches to open innovation
+A joint organization established by the University of Tokyo’s Research Center for Advanced Science and Technology and Dentsu Digital Inc. to study best practices for open innovation

 Dentsu Inc. Growth Design Unit

-An internal organization of business growth support specialists that systematizes business growth support services for startups and provides "360-degree business support services" primarily for media and platform operators
+An in-house organization composed of business growth support experts that systematizes business growth support services for startups and provides “360-degree business support services” primarily for media and platform operators

 Dentsu Inc. Growth Hack Project